Armandpl/jetson_denoiser/README.md

 ![tests badge](https://github.com/facebookresearch/denoiser/workflows/tests/badge.svg)

 This is a fork of [facebookresearch/denoiser](https://github.com/facebookresearch/denoiser).
 We used it to prototype a deep learning based hearing aid.
-The idea is to use it to listen to surrounding sounds, isolates voices and amplify only those to aid comprehension.
+The idea is to use it to listen to surrounding sounds, isolate voices and amplify only those to aid comprehension.
 This forks includes a few modifications to make it possible to deploy it on a jetson nano embedded device.
 Namely:
 - [x] Sample rate conversion
 - [x] Read/Write to audio device in threads to save a few precious milliseconds